pmuens/awesome-serverless/README.md

 - [Node Summit 2017 highlights](https://thenewstack.io/node-summit-highlights-serverless-parallel-javascript/) - Summary of this years Node Summit 2017.
 - [So What’s up with Oracle Cloud?](http://redmonk.com/jgovernor/2017/07/27/so-whats-up-with-oracle-cloud/) - Post about the status quo of the Oracle Cloud compared to its competitors.
 - [Serverless (Cron)icle 6](https://serverless.com/blog/serverless-cron-icle-6/) - Serverless (Cron)icle 6 - News from the serverless ecosystem.
-- [Serverless with R Scripts on Azure Function](https://azure.microsoft.com/en-us/blog/azure-function-r) - How to use R in serverless functions on Azure.
+- [Serverless with R Scripts on Azure Function](https://azure.microsoft.com/en-us/blog/azure-function-r) - How to use R in serverless functions on Azure ((Code repository)[https://github.com/thdeltei/azure-function-r]).

 ## Screencasts